Entropy-Foundation/ledger-app-supra/tests/ledgercomm/README.md

 pip install ledgercomm[hid]
 ```

-Be sure to have the Aptos application installed (see
+Be sure to have the Supra application installed (see
 [this page](https://developers.ledger.com/docs/nano-app/load/) for installing an
 application on a Nano S) and opened on the device, and the device connected
 through USB, without any other software interacting with it.
 Then run: